-Jack White Apologizes to Meg White and The Black Keys
+Jack White Offers Apologies to Both Meg White and The Black Keys

 What started as privately held opinions has become very public for Jack White, as the rocker’s dislike for The Black Keys came out in a letter that was part of recent court proceedings with his ex-wife.
 But in the time since, a more candid White spoke about the band and his thoughts on the music industry in general in a Rolling Stone interview and he now finds himself in apology mode for his candor.

 In the Rolling Stone article, White stated, “There are kids at school who dress like everybody else, because they don’t know what to do, and there are musicians like that, too.
 I’ll hear TV commercials where the music’s ripping off sounds of mine, to the point I think it’s me.
 Half the time, it’s the Black Keys.
 The other half, it’s a sound-alike song because they couldn’t license one of mine.
 There’s a whole world that’s totally fine with the watered-down version of the original.”

 He went on to liken it to when Amy Winehouse broke ground with a certain style, and acts like Duffy and Lana Del Rey achieved success on the heels of that groundbreaking.
 He also cited Adele‘s million-selling album as something that might not have happened if Winehouse hadn’t broken down the door.
 He concluded, “The White Stripes did the same thing, and in our absence, you’re gonna find someone like that.
 And you get a band like the Black Keys, who said they never heard of the White Stripes?
 Sure.”

 For their part, the Black Keys downplayed a potential feud.
 Drummer Patrick Carney did say White “sounds like an a–hole,’ but stated, “We’ve all said f—ed up s— in private and divorce is hard,” before going on a rant about TMZ and the celeb-obsessed culture taking something private and making it public.
 But that was also before White’s interview hit newsstands.